 The above estimate is in Canadian dollars since I’m Canadian.
-At the time of this writing, $1 CAD = $.70 Euros.
 If you want to figure out the costs in your local currency, use xe.com to do the conversion.

 I should note that the numbers I use are for average travellers.
 Obviously, some people will spend less while others will spend more.
-The idea is to give you a rough idea of how much you should budget for your travel.
-I will be providing tips below on how to save for each category.
-I’ll also note where you may end up spending more.
+The idea is to give you a rough sense of how much you should budget for your trip.

 Depending on where you live, airfare can change dramatically.
-When you fly will also play a factor into your ticket prices.
+When you fly will also play a factor into your ticket price.
 Generally speaking, flying from North America (and Europe of course) offers excellent value.
-My recent flights on Azores Airlines cost me just $550 per person, but I’ve also seen many flights in the $700 range on a regular basis.
-Flying to Europe for under $700 is considered a superb deal, but I’ve used $800 as an average as I prefer to estimate high here.

 If you plan on visiting Porto and Lisbon, I recommend looking for a multi-destination flight to save you time and money.
-You would fly into one city and out of the other.
-It’ll only save you about $50, but you won’t need to backtrack which will save you about 3 hours of your time.
+With multi-destination tickets, you fly into one city and out of the other so it saves you time and money since you don’t need to backtrack.

 I’ve estimated $100 for hotels since I was consistently finding rooms at mid-range hotels for $80 – $120 a night (although they may cost more during the peak season).
 In Lisbon, you’ll want to stay in Baxia, Chiado, or Barrio Alto, while in Porto, a spot near the water or around São Bento are ideal.
 For some reason I found the name brand hotels were further away from the “downtown” areas, so you’re probably better looking at a local chain.